joedski/musings/General/Basic-Lesson Distillate.md

   - Had an idea?
 Write it down.
   - Discovered some new way to refactor things better?
 Write it down.
   - If it's not written, it's forgotten.
+- Write Documentation For Other People
+  - If you're writing documentation, write it for other people.
+  - Assume they don't have the whole context hotloaded into their mind.
+  - Be explicit, link to sources, build that context.
+  - Because when you come back Later, you will be one of those Other People.
 - Never Stop Learning
   - To stop learning is to start stagnating.
   - Also, learn by doing.